ElektraInitiative/libelektra/doc/TESTING.md

     cppcheck --project=compile_commands.json --enable=all -j 8 --xml-version=2 2> cppcheck_result.xml

-Since the XML file is difficult to read directly, the best way is to convert it to an html report. cppcheck already includes a tool for that, call it with the xml report:
+Since the XML file is difficult to read directly, the best way is to convert it to an HTML report.
+Cppcheck already includes a tool for that, call it with the XML report:

     cppcheck-htmlreport --file=cppcheck_result.xml --report-dir=cppcheck_report --source-dir=.